kritika-singh3/public-repo/README.md

 # public-repo

-A dummy repo with a dummy commit. this will trigger the pipeline :fingers-crossed
+A dummy repo with a dummy commit. this will surely trigger the pipeline :fingers-crossed